Skip to content

 See How It Works for the full pipeline flow and how it maps to the CLI phases.

-• Row-level data path: source data moves from the machine running skippr to your destination.
-It is not sent through Skippr's cloud path.
+• Data path: source data moves from the machine running skippr to your destination.
+It is not sent through Skippr's cloud services.

 • AI input by default: schema metadata is the default model input.
 Data samples are optional and off by default.